 Bellow, there is a description of the orchids seen during our wildlife and orchids tours in Spain.
 Besides, you will find information related about our four main orchid itineraries.

 The first itinerary is in Costa Blanca.
-Alicante province, is part of Valencia Region, and it is considered a botanical hotspot for the diversity and number of plants found, many of them endemics.
+Alicante province is part of the Valencia Region, and it is considered a botanical hotspot for the diversity and number of plants found, many of them endemics.
 Thus, there is a remarkable number of orchids which we will show you during our local trips.
 The season starts in February to June, being March and April the months with more species blooming.
-The diversity of habitats and micro-climates, makes possible to find in the Valencia Region 77 species of orchids.
+The diversity of habitats and microclimates makes it possible to find in the Valencia Region 77 species of orchids.

 The second area is the famous Cantabrian Mountains, which includes the popular Picos de Europa National Park in NW Spain.
 The pristine meadows hold an interesting variety of orchids, both Mediterranean and Atlantic species.
 The best time to visit is June/July.
 Besides that, the region is considered one the best places for butterflies in Europe.

-Out third itinerary visits the hills of Granada and Málaga in Andalusia, a perfect spot to enjoy Fan-lipped orchid, Bumblebee orchid, Giant orchid and Small Woodcock among many others.
-April is probably the best month to join this orchids holidays in Spain.
+Our third itinerary visits the hills of Granada and Málaga in Andalusia, a perfect spot to enjoy Fan-lipped orchid, Bumblebee orchid, Giant orchid and Small Woodcock among many others.
+April is probably the best month to join this orchid holiday in Spain.

 The first image is a Fragrant orchid (Gymnadenia conopsea), a plant we see in the Cantabrian mountains.
-It produces a pleasant sweet, orangey smell that is strong specially in the evening.
+It produces a pleasantly sweet, orangey smell that is strong especially in the evening.

 Regarding tongue orchids, the second flower is the stunning Heart-flowered serapias (Serapias cordigera).
 The second one is the Tongue orchid (Serapia lingua) and finally, the Small-flowered tongue orchid (Serapia parviflora).